Mesenchymal stem cell: Differentiation capacity

 MSCs have a great capacity for self-renewal while maintaining their multipotency.
-Recent work suggests that β-catenin, via regulation of EZH2, is a central molecule in maintaining the "stemness" of MSC's.
+Recent work suggests that β-catenin, via regulation of EZH2, is a central molecule in maintaining the "stemness" of MSCs.
 The standard test to confirm multipotency is differentiation of the cells into osteoblasts, adipocytes and chondrocytes as well as myocytes.

-MSCs have been seen to even differentiate into neuron-like cells, but doubt remains about whether the MSC-derived neurons are functional.
+Doubt remains about whether the MSC-derived neurons are functional.
 The degree to which the culture will differentiate varies among individuals and how differentiation is induced, e.g., chemical vs. mechanical; and it is not clear whether this variation is due to a different amount of "true" progenitor cells in the culture or variable differentiation capacities of individuals' progenitors.
 The capacity of cells to proliferate and differentiate is known to decrease with the age of the donor, as well as the time in culture.
 Likewise, whether this is due to a decrease in the number of MSCs or a change to the existing MSCs is not known.

 Immunomodulatory effects

 MSCs have an effect on innate and specific immune cells, and research has shown an ability to suppress tumor growth.
 MSCs produce many immunomodulatory molecules including prostaglandin E2 (PGE2), nitric oxide, indoleamine 2,3-dioxygenase (IDO), interleukin 6 (IL-6), and other surface markers such as FasL, PD-L1 and PD-L2.

 MSCs have an effect on macrophages, neutrophils, NK cells, mast cells and dendritic cells in innate immunity.
 MSCs are able to migrate to the site of injury, where they polarize through PGE2 macrophages in M2 phenotype which is characterized by an anti-inflammatory effect.
 Further, PGE2 inhibits the ability of mast cells to degranulate and produce TNF-α.
 Proliferation and cytotoxic activity of NK cells is inhibited by PGE2 and IDO.
 MSCs also reduce the expression of NK cell receptors - NKG2D, NKp44 and NKp30.
 MSCs inhibit respiratory flare and apoptosis of neutrophils by production of cytokines IL-6 and IL-8.
 Differentiation and expression of dendritic cell surface markers is inhibited by IL-6 and PGE2 of MSCs.
 The immunosuppressive effects of MSC also depend on IL-10, but it is not certain whether they produce it alone, or only stimulate other cells to produce it.

+Bone marrow MSCs are capable to produce IL-7 and IL-15 and have been shown to promote early NK cell differentiation as well as long-term cytotoxic memory CD8 T cell survival.
 MSC expresses the adhesion molecules VCAM-1 and ICAM-1, which allow T-lymphocytes to adhere to their surface.
 Then MSC can affect them by molecules which have a short half-life and their effect is in the immediate vicinity of the cell.
 These include nitric oxide, PGE2, HGF, and activation of receptor PD-1.
 MSCs reduce T cell proliferation between G0 and G1 cell cycle phases and decrease the expression of IFNγ of Th1 cells while increasing the expression of IL-4 of Th2 cells.
 MSCs also inhibit the proliferation of B-lymphocytes between G0 and G1 cell cycle phases.